AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 Some of the key highlights of AEM 6.4.8.1 are:

+* Anonymous access to CRXDE Lite is disallowed to enhance security.
+Instead, the users are directed to the login screen.
+See [developing with CRXDE Lite](/help/sites-developing/developing-with-crxde-lite.md).
 * Removed Package Share integration with Adobe Experience Manager.
 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.8.21.